- 1 Overview

 Parts of the Marches were once Dawnish, so it should come as no surprise that there are significant similarities in the costume.
 Both draw their inspiration from medieval north-western europe, so the bulk of the difference is in the materials used.
 The Marches tend towards a palette of natural colours in wools and linens, less lavish designs and simpler construction.
 The Dawnish, by contrast, favour bright, heraldic colours, contrasting trims and fabrics and more flowing garments using more material.
 Accessories play a big part in making an outfit look Dawnish - a colourful long belt, a jewelled dagger sheath, an ornate leather purse or a crown can all make relatively simple and understated costume look regal.

 Wintermark shares some basic similiarities in terms of garments and cut with Dawn, but it should be even less bright and less lavish than that Marches.
-Some very high status Steinr might wear something to the Senate that a Dawnish yeoman would wear in the fields - if you have a beautiful, simple tunic in drab colours, try accessorising it with a good belt, fine jewellery or a hood or mantle in a contrasting colour and suddenly it will look a lot more Dawnish.
+Some very high status Steinr might wear something to the Senate that Dawnish yeofolk would wear in the fields - if you have a beautiful, simple tunic in drab colours, try accessorising it with a good belt, fine jewellery or a hood or mantle in a contrasting colour and suddenly it will look a lot more Dawnish.

 Re-enactment costume from the 12th-15th centuries is ideal, but imaginative use of historical costume with a fantasy flair is even better.
 Whatever look you go for, from the wide choices presented, make sure it's bright, glorious and fun to wear.